jobovy/segueSelect/README.md

 	from segueSelect import segueSelect
 	selectionFunction= segueSelect(sample='G',sn=15,select='all')

-to get the selection function for the SEGUE G star sample, using a signal-to-noise cut of 15, and selection all stars in the G star color range (as opposed to select='program', which just uses the stars that were targeted as G stars).
+to get the selection function for the SEGUE G-star sample, using a signal-to-noise ratio cut of 15, and selecting all stars in the spectroscopic sample in the G-star color range 0.48 &lt g-r &lt 0.55 (as opposed to select='program', which just uses the stars that were targeted as G stars).

 The selection function is determined on the fly, so sample selection can be adjusted if desired.
 Relevant options are